-Manchester Airport security queues: Managing director to stand down
+Manchester Airport chief stands down after travel chaos

 - Published

-Manchester Airport's managing director is to stand down amid criticism of its management over long security queues which led to people missing flights.
+Manchester Airport's managing director is to stand down amid criticism of long security queues which have led to passengers missing flights.

 Manchester Airports Group (MAG) said Karen Smart had decided to leave the business after eight years.